alcidesmig/sosh-shell/README.md

 # sosh-shell
+EN: Shell implementation for Linux with basic commands for the discipline Operating Systems 2019.2
-Implementação de um shell com os comandos básicos para a disciplina de Sistemas Operacionais 2019.2
+PT: Implementação de um shell com os comandos básicos para a disciplina de Sistemas Operacionais 2019.2

-## Como usar
+## How to use ~ Como usar
 > make && ./shell

 ## To do
-- Melhorar a modularização do código
-- Implementar os sinais no linenoise para utilização do mesmo
+- Modularize code
+- Implement signal handler in Linenoise

 ### Equipe
 - Alcides Mignoso e Silva